awused/aw-man/README.md

   * Spawns a dialog allowing the user to open new files or a new folder.
   * Open can take a series of unescaped but quoted paths.
   * Example `Open /first/path/file.jpg /second/path/file2.jpg "/path/with spaces/file3.jpg"`
+* Copy
+  * Copy the path of the current file into the clipboard.
+  * Does not copy the clipboard contents.
+  * This will either be the original file or the path of a temporary file extracted from an archive.

 ## External Executables